Norman Fowler, Baron Fowler: House of Lords

 After standing down from the House of Commons, he entered the House of Lords, sitting on the Conservative benches as Baron Fowler, of Sutton Coldfield, in the County of West Midlands.
+He had first been offered a peerage in 1989.

 In 2003, Lord Fowler proposed that the European Union should appoint a high-level coordinator with ambassadorial rank to deal with the AIDS epidemic.

-In 2006, he chaired a House of Lords select committee which criticised the use of the television licence fee, which is used to fund the BBC.
+In 2006, Fowler chaired a House of Lords select committee which criticised the use of the television licence fee, which is used to fund the BBC.

 His book A Political Suicide (Politico's Publishing ISBN 978-1-84275-227-2) was published in 2008, and was shortlisted for the Channel 4 Political Book of the Year Award.

 In May 2013, Fowler gave his support to legislation aiming to extend marriage rights to same-sex couples, stating: "Parliament should value people equally in the law, and that enabling same-sex couples to marry removes the current inequity."

 He was elected as Lord Speaker in 2016.
 He is the third person and first man to hold the office since it was established by the Constitutional Reform Act 2005.
 Fowler has stated that he favours reducing the House of Lords to 600 members.

-On 19 March 2020, during the COVID-19 pandemic he announced that he would be withdrawing from Westminster and remote working, with deputy speakers taking over his role in the House of Lords, but he returned in July to continue his role.
+On 19 March 2020, during the COVID-19 pandemic, the 82 year old announced that he would be taking public health advice and withdrawing from Westminster — he would instead be remote working, with deputy speakers taking over his in-person role in the House of Lords chamber.
+He returned in July of 2020 to resume his duties in-person.

-On 25 February 2021, Fowler announced that he would be stepping down ahead of the introduction of a series of structural and organisational changes and announced that it would be best if those changes were "seen through by the team who will be implementing them".
-He also stated his desire to stand down in order to "speak his mind" as an independent member of the House of Lords on issues he has campaigned for, in particular LGBT rights in the United Kingdom and HIV and AIDS.
-In March 2021, Fowler backed calls for the UK's first ever national AIDS memorial, with the aim of fighting stigma and discrimination against those with HIV and AIDS.
+On 25 February 2021, some months before his term was to end in September, Fowler announced that he would be stepping down as Lord Speaker in April 2021, ahead of the introduction of a series of structural and organisational changes in the Lords, saying that it would be best for those changes to be "seen through by the team who will be implementing them".
+He also stated his desire to stand down in order to "speak his mind" as an independent (crossbench) member of the House of Lords on issues he has campaigned for, in particular LGBT rights in the United Kingdom, and HIV and AIDS.

+In March 2021, Fowler backed calls for the UK's first ever national AIDS memorial, supporting its aim of fighting stigma and discrimination against those with HIV and AIDS.

 Private sector

-Lord Fowler has served on the board of directors of several companies and is non-executive chairman of Aggregate Industries plc.
+Lord Fowler has served on the boards of directors of several companies and is non-executive chairman of Aggregate Industries plc.
 He is a member of the National Union of Journalists.

+Personal life

+After a previous marriage ended in divorce, Fowler married Fiona Poole, a library clerk at the House of Commons, in 1979.
+They had two daughters, and Fowler became a stepfather to his wife's son from her prior marriage.

+As of 2023, Fowler lives in Fulham, London.